entr0pie/rosemary/README.md

 # bassoon
-Tool for finding other hosts in a local network.
+Tool for finding other hosts in a local network using ICMP Protocol.

 <img src="images/bassoon.png"  alt="bassoon example">